Scholar · Teacher · Writer

 Centering literacy as liberation — examining how adult, developmental, and non-traditional learners navigate time, language, and identity within institutional spaces.

-A Life in
+A Life in Language

 My work centers on adult, developmental, and non-traditional learners.
 My teaching philosophy is grounded in the belief that all students — particularly those navigating developmental and basic writing courses — are capable of rigorous intellectual work.